-Some 2,618 claims for compensation were received by the ICCL following the failure of Morrogh.
-To date, 819 claims have been dealt with and compensation payments amounting to €3.278 million have been made.
-The ICCL is still awaiting certification of the remaining claims by the Administrator which is expected in late 2005.
+Some 2,625 claims for compensation were received by the ICCL following the failure of Morrogh.
+I am pleased to report significant progress in the certification and payment of claims.
+During the year a further circa 1,500 claims were certified by the Administrator.
+I wish to extend my gratitude to ICCL staff who worked tirelessly to ensure that all related compensation was paid to claimants well within the three months allowed under the Act (average time taken was approximately two weeks).
+To date, 2,372 or 90% of claims (2005: 819 or 31%) have been dealt with in part or in full and compensation payments amounting to €7.1 million have been made.
+The ICCL is still awaiting certification of the remaining claims by the Administrator which is expected in the coming year.